NHL-S-Vigmo/Admin-Panel/README.md

 To install the Admin Panel standalone and correctly, you should first follow the installation steps of the [Api Repository](https://github.com/NHL-S-Vigmo/Api#how-to-install).
 Once you have installed the [Api Repository](https://github.com/NHL-S-Vigmo/Api#how-to-install), run the webserver and mysql server.
 After following the [Api Repository](https://github.com/NHL-S-Vigmo/Api#how-to-install) steps you have to make sure you have installed the latest LTS version of `nodejs`.
 You can do this by downloading and installing this via [this installation link](https://nodejs.org/en/download/).
 Once you have everything installed, you can begin to install the Admin Panel.

-Start by downloading the project and saving it to your new favourite folder.
-Once you have installed the project open a terminal at the root path of the Admin Panel project.
+Start by cloning the project and saving it to a folder of your choice.
+Once everything is downloaded, open a terminal at the root path of the Admin Panel project.
 You can quickly do this by typing `cmd` in the navigation bar and pressing `enter`.

 ![open-cmd-help](https://raw.githubusercontent.com/NHL-S-Vigmo/Admin-Panel/main/docs/img/open-cmd-help.png "Open CMD")